lsudigitalart/lsudigitalart.github.io/2210/index.md

   - `cd` into your sketch directory
   - Open command prompt or git bash and type `C:/Python27/python.exe -m SimpleHTTPServer`
   - visit your site at `http://localhost:8000`

-*Note: If you have Python 3 on windows you can use `C:/Python36/python.exe - m http.server`*

 ## Resources